Chapter 36: Trail of Blood

 “Sounds like SOLDIER’s fighting ahead of us… Green, can you see the trail?” she heard the Ex-SOLDIER whisper ahead of her.

-“Mmm… Yes, I do see it,” the golem responded, his rasp coming through as a hiss.
-“There are multiple trails, all of them the colour of blood save for one that is black and rotted.
-That one-” he pointed to a trail leading away from the fighting. “-Leads out of the lab and towards the stairwell we took to get back to the 66th.”
+“Mmm… Yeah, I do see it,” the golem responded, her rasp coming through as a hiss.
+“There are multiple trails, all of them the colour of blood… Except for one that is black and rotted.
+That one-” she stopped and pointed to a trail leading away from the fighting. “-Leads out of the lab and towards the stairwell we took to get back to the 66th.”

 “OK then, let’s avoid getting tied up with SOLDIER and get-” Cosmo heard Tails pause for a moment before he raised his voice.
 “Out of the way!!”